Sitecore/docker-images/README.md

 - **Isolation**: Optional.
 Supported values: 'None' and 'hyperv'.
 Default: 'hyperv'.
 It allows to specify the parameter "--isolation" in the [docker build](https://docs.docker.com/engine/reference/commandline/build/#specify-isolation-technology-for-container---isolation) command.
 - **PushMode**: Optional.
 Supported values: 'Always', 'IfChanged', 'Never'.
 Default: 'Never'.
 Indicates whether the images must be pushed to the registry after it is built.
 - **RemoveInstallationAssetFiles**: Optional.
 Supported values: true and false, Default: false.
 Indicates whether installation assets should be removed after building the images.
 - **WhatIf**: Optional.
-Allows to check whether the images' assets exists without performing further actions.
+Allows to check whether the images' assets exist without performing further actions.

 Please notice that the module "Sitecore.DockerImages.Management" has a dependency on the module "Bendev.Assets.Management" and must be installed and imported after the "Bendev.Assets.Management" is installed.